Waking the trees. They are not morning people.

-A community-driven quest to spot, photograph, and map the world's most magnificently absurd trees.
+A community-driven quest to spot, photograph, and map monkey puzzle trees around the world.
 One gloriously spiky specimen at a time.

 Three simple steps to join the world's most dedicated tree-spotting community.